bridgelancer/twitter-tweets/backend/README.md

 The running instance would be listening to address `http://127.0.0.1:5000`.

 ## Testing
 [Pytest](https://docs.pytest.org/en/latest/index.html) is used.
-To run the test batteries, execute `pytest` after virtual environment is launched, run `pytest`
+To run the test batteries, execute `pytest` after virtual environment is launched, run `pytest`.
+Tests for gateway functionality and expected behaviour of our timeline route has been written with the help of [Flask testing documentation](https://flask.palletsprojects.com/en/1.1.x/testing/).